sebsel/queue-for-kirby/README.md

     $target = $job->get('target');
     $source = $job->get('source');

-    // Do something with your data, for example:
-    //   send a webmention!
-    if(!send_webmention($target, $source)) {
+    // Do something with your data, for example: send a webmention! if(!send_webmention($target, $source)) {
         // Throw an error to fail a job throw new Error('Sending webmention failed');
-        // or just return false.
+        // or just return false, but setting a message for the user is better.
     }

     // No need to return or display anything else!